dkarthe/webjeda-blog/_posts/2016-01-05-how-I-created-webjeda-blog.md

 ##Fork - A new way of copy pasting!

-First thing is forking the whole [theme repository](https://github.com/KingFelix/emerald)
+First thing is logging in to Github and forking the whole [theme repository](https://github.com/KingFelix/emerald)
 ![Fork a repository](/images/fork-jekyll-theme-screenshot.JPG)

 ##Check for redirection